+7.4.5.2 Testing Requirements

-- 7.4.4.2 Testing Requirements - 7.4.4.2.1 The heuristics assess the impact on free space within a LUN to determine whether or not a COM is active and effective.
-The assessments rely on: - FSsot: free space at the start of a test; - FSeot: free space at the end of a test; - Sds: size of a data set (see 7.4.4.2.5); - Icom the impact of the COM on overall space utilization within the heuristic.
-The precise formulation of this value is defined by each heuristic. - 7.4.4.2.2 TEST SPONSORs may select which of the heuristics they wish to execute.
-Only heuristics which are executed can be marked as passed (see 8.6.1). - 7.4.4.2.3 If TEST SPONSORs choose to execute a heuristic, they shall execute all of its steps in sequence. - 7.4.4.2.4 No STORAGE DEVICE may be added or removed, nor changed in state (taken on or offline, made a spare or incorporated, etc) nor may any RAID groups be changed during the CAPACITY
+The heuristics assess the impact on free space within a LUN to determine whether or not a COM is active and effective.
+The assessments rely on:

+- FS{sot}: free space at the start of a test; - FS{eot}: free space at the end of a test; - S{ds}: size of a data set (see 7.4.5.3); - I{com} the impact of the COM on overall space utilization within the heuristic.
+The precise formulation of this value is defined by each heuristic.

-OPTIMIZATION TEST.
+TEST SPONSORs may select which of the heuristics they wish to execute.
+Only heuristics which are executed can be marked as passed (see 8.6.1).

+If TEST SPONSORs choose to execute a heuristic, they shall execute all of its steps in sequence.
+The testing of storage equipment may have minimal interruptions between heuristic COMs as needed to set up for each selected heuristic test.
+No configuration changes are allowed between each heuristic test.

+No STORAGE DEVICE may be added or removed, nor changed in state (taken on or offline, made a spare or incorporated, etc) nor may any RAID groups be changed during the CAPACITY OPTIMIZATION TEST.
 In the event of an automated disk failure and subsequent RAID rebuild at any time during a test, the test shall be restarted when the rebuild is completed and the failed disk replaced per manufacturers guidelines for installed and working systems.

+7.4.5.3 Generating data sets

-- 7.4.4.2.5 Prior to running the heuristics, up to three data sets shall be generated using a SNIA-supplied C program: - one that is completely uncompressible but can benefit from data deduplication, - one that is compressible but cannot benefit from data deduplication, - one that is completely irreducible,
+Prior to running the heuristics, up to three data sets shall be generated using a SNIA-supplied C program:

+- One that is completely uncompressible but can benefit from data deduplication, - One that is compressible but cannot benefit from data deduplication, - One that is completely irreducible.

-The data sets will be created in a directory named "snia\capop\data" and will be approximately 2GB in size except for the dedupable data set which will be approximately 1GB.
-The names of the files are shown in Table 13.
+The data sets will be created in a directory named "snia_capop_data" and will be approximately 2GB in size except for the dedupable data set which will be approximately 1GB.
+The names of the files are shown in Table 16.